February 5, 2020

 What I Say

-These are the questions I ask myself, before taking one, or another capsule.
+These are the questions I ask myself, before taking one capsule and considering adding a second dose.

 The first mistake I made, was to rely on Ritalin for every single session of writing; since the effect wares off after two hours, I kept adding capsules (with my doctor’s agreement) until taking four per day.
 A month later, I was burned out.

-I hadn’t been able to work properly for years; so, to go from nothing to eight hours per day, well… you can imagine what it did to my brain.
+I hadn’t been able to work properly for years; so, going from nothing to eight hours per day, well… you can imagine what it did to my brain.
 The side effects became unbearable, and I stopped.

-The hyperfocus under Ritalin’s effect, lead me to believe the medication was giving me a boost; huge mistake.
+The hyperfocus under Ritalin’s effect, led me to believe the medication was giving me a boost; huge mistake.
 The methylphenidate improves our execution; it doesn’t give us more energy.

 Taking Ritalin when I’m tired or when I just don’t feel like writing, can give me: blurred vision, that awkward headache that feels like a hat compressing the whole head (what’s up with that?!), and palpitations; or, an hyperfocus devoted to arranging my color pencils from lighter to darker.